Black Studies Program

-Our program is committed to promoting and encouraging scholarship that is designed to challenge multiple forms of oppression both within the U.S. and globally.
-The program engages in various activities intended to encourage students to critically think of knowledge production and to arm them with the necessary tools to critique such production.
+Our program is committed to promoting and encouraging scholarship that challenges multiple forms of oppression within the U.S. and globally.
+The program engages in activities that encourage students to critically think of knowledge production and to arm them with the necessary tools to critique such production.

-The Black Studies Program was created and implemented into the college’s curriculum in 1995.
-It was created by students, with the advice and support of faculty members.
+The Black Studies Program was created in 1995.
+It was created by students – with the advice and support of faculty members.
 These students believed that “the unique perspective of the Black Studies Program, that of those most oppressed by racism in American society, [would] be of great educational value to black and white students alike.
-We need this view to appreciate the contributions — cultural, historical, political, and social — of Africans and African-Americans which have been hidden by a nearly total emphasis on Europeans and their descendants”.
-These students designed the very core of the program, and nurtured its growth.
+We need this view to appreciate the contributions — cultural, historical, political, and social — of Africans and African-Americans which have been hidden by a nearly total emphasis on Europeans and their descendants.”
+These students designed the very core of the program and nurtured its growth.

 I will always be grateful for minoring in Black Studies because I found the knowledge that I gained in race relations, the construction of race, and the history of the Black Diaspora useful throughout the course of my academic career.
 The faculty members in the Black Studies department are incredibly supportive and created a safe environment to become familiar with material that we were really learning for the first time.

 There is so much space in the program to really make it your own and so many opportunities to take on independent projects and really have agency of the electives you can take.
 I had the freedom to learn about black leaders, theorists, and educators whose contribution to Black America is still valuable to this day.

 Fartun graduated from PC with a degree in Health Policy and Management and minors in Black Studies and Sociology.
 She is currently enrolled in a graduate program at Boston College.